ercanduman/JsonStringComparator/README.md

 #### JSON Format
 Client requests should be in JSON format.
 If not, then "415 Unsupported Media Type" exception will be thrown.
 ##### JSON format - Sample JSON Request:
 ```
 {
-  "content": "Sample Json content to compare"
+  "content": "Sample JSON content to compare"
 }
 ```

-Application will return JSON responses for each request and generate different json content for each request of Success and Failure requests.
+Application will return JSON responses for each request and generate different JSON content for each request of Success and Failure requests.

 ##### JSON format - Success Insertion Request:
 ```
 {
   "error": false,